Adding MELFA

 -

-Description - Enter a description for the MELFA device in the text entry field.
+- IP Address: Enter the IP address for the PC I/F (interface function) in the text entry field.

 -